If only there was a magic pill we could take that would make our hair grow as long as we wanted it too, wouldn’t that just be amazing?!!

 The short answer is yes they can if they are not handled properly.

 Braiding your hair too tightly is one way that a lot of people damage their hair.

-I know we all want our hair to look good especially when it is first done but pulling your hair too tightly can actually damage your hair follicles.
+I know we all want our hair to look good especially when it is first done but pulling your hair too tightly can actually cause bumps and damage your hair follicles.
 Once your follicle is damaged hair can’t grow out from it anymore.